d-krupke/cpsat-primer/06_coding_patterns.md

     def _set_solution_as_hint(self):
         """
         Set the current solution as a hint for the next solve.
-        Important: If you add constraints that are not satisfied by the current solution, this is not always useful.
-It is primarily useful when you want to use this solution as a starting point for another solve with a different objective function.
+        This is useful primarily when using the current solution as a starting point for another solve with a different objective function.
         """
         for i, v in enumerate(self.model.proto.variables):
             v_ = self.model.get_int_var_from_proto_index(i)
-            # We are using the internal protobuf here, so future versions of OR-Tools
-            # might behave differently.
-Adding an assertion to verify (deactivate in production for speed).
-            assert v.name == v_.name, "Should be the same variable"
+            assert v.name == v_.name, "Variable names should match"
             self.model.add_hint(v_, self.solver.value(v_))

     def fix_current_objective(self, ratio: float = 1.0):
         """
-        Fix the current objective value to not degenerate.
+        Fix the current objective value to prevent degeneration.
-        You can then exchange the objective function with another one, while the value of the previous one is fixed.
+        This allows exchanging the objective function while preserving the value of the previous one.

-        These constraints will not violate the current solution, making hints extremely useful.
         """
         if ratio == 1.0:
             self.model.add(self._objective == self.solver.objective_value)
         elif ratio > 1.0:
             self.model.add(self._objective <= ceil(self.solver.objective_value * ratio))
         else:
-            # If the ratio is less than 1, we have a maximization problem, thus, we
-            # need to lower bound.
             self.model.add(
                 self._objective >= floor(self.solver.objective_value * ratio)
             )

-    # ----------------------------------------
     # Build and solve
-    # ----------------------------------------

     def _add_constraints(self):
         used_weight = sum(